Thumbelina

 “That leaf looks like a hummingbird,” I thought.
 It caught my eye from across the room while we were eating lunch.
 A little later I was closer to the back door and noticed it again.
 Then I realized that it was a hummingbird!
-It’d been there, under a lounger on our back porch, for hours on a hot summer afternoon!
+It’d been there, under a chair on our back porch, for hours on a hot summer afternoon.
 That wasn’t good!

 I sat at a table with it and tried dipping my finger into the sugar water and then holding it against the tip of its beak.
-After several attempts, it started licking the tip of my finger with his filament-type tongue.
+After several attempts, it started licking the tip of my finger with its filament-like tongue.

-What a wonderful experience to hold such a tiny creature and get to study it up close: her tiny feet, beautiful iridescent feathers, and sleek beak.
-Such a beauty!
+What a wonderful experience to hold such a tiny creature and study it up close.
+With tiny feet, iridescent feathers, and sleek beak, how beautiful and dainty it was!

 We spent quite a bit of time there under the tree.
 It became pretty comfortable with me and seemed quite relaxed on my hand.
-As much as I was enjoying feeding her, we both began to get sticky, so I was anxious for her to drink on her own.
+As much as I was enjoying feeding it, we both began to get sticky, so I was anxious for it to drink on its own.

-Looking up info online, I deducted that she was a young female Ruby-Throated hummingbird.
-The name “Thumbelina,” came to mind and it seemed fitting since she was about the size of my thumb, so I began calling her that.
+Researching online, I concluded that it was a young female Ruby-Throated hummingbird.
+The name “Thumbelina,” came to mind and seemed fitting since she was only about the size of my thumb, so I began calling her that.

-As the sun lowered, I started to fret about what to do with her for the night.
-After studying photos of hummingbird nests, I went to the backyard near where I found her.
-I examined the cherry trees and rose bush, but no luck.
+As the sun lowered, I started to worry about what to do with her for the night.
+After studying photos of hummingbird nests, I went to the backyard near where I found her, hoping to find her nest, but no luck.

 The best idea I could come up with was to set it up on the front porch somehow.
 Storms were forecasted for the night, and I also worried about predators.
-I got a pretty little teacup for the tiny bird and put a fluffed cotton ball in it, hoping that might appeal to it.
-It didn’t take to the cotton, but chose to perch on the edge of the cup.
+I got a pretty little teacup for the tiny bird and put a fluffed cotton ball in it, hoping that might appeal to her.
+She didn’t take to the cotton, but chose to perch on the edge of the cup instead.

 I was still sitting on the porch with her when my husband got home.
 He had the idea of putting an inverted colander over her as a make-shift cage, so I did that.
 Then I put a plant on top to weigh it down and provide a little more protection.
-The information I’d read said that they sleep through the night, so I hoped it’d be okay until I got up the next morning and could try to feed her again.
+The information I’d read said that they sleep through the night, so I hoped she’d be okay until morning.

-During the day, I took her back out to the table under the tree.
-It was between two other feeders, so she could be among the other hummingbirds.
+I took her back out to the table under the tree which was between two other feeders, so she could be among the other hummingbirds.
 I began to notice a female hummingbird that came near often.
 She hovered and seemed to be checking out Thumbelina.
 Could that be her mother?

 Thumbelina exercised her wings more this day.
 I found that if, while she was sitting in my hand, I put my other hand in front of her that she would hop/fly onto it.
 So we did that quite a bit.

-I took her to some flowers in my garden that I had seen other hummingbirds visiting, and held her near.
+I took her to some flowers that I had seen other hummingbirds visiting, and held her near.
 She poked her beak into the tubes.
 I can’t be sure if she got anything, but I was glad to see her try.
-One such stop was at the birdbath-turned-planter that had some calibrachoa in it.
 I also let her flutter and hop around atop the plants.
 Mama bird (?) sat nearby on the fence watching her.

 Then I learned that mama birds feed their babies regurgitated insects such as gnats and spiders.
 Remembering that I had some mealworms on hand for bluebirds, I wondered if I might be able to use those.
 When the internet confirmed they would work, I ground one up with my finger, mixed it with some sugar water, and used a dropper to offer it to Thumbelina.
 She ate that right up, so I hoped it would give her more of what she needed.